Mamie Johnson: Honors and awards

 Johnson is the subject of the children's book A Strong Right Arm, describing her life growing up and the obstacles to her becoming a professional Negro league baseball player.
 She is also the subject of the children's book Mamie on the Mound.
 According to Collider, she is referenced in the 1992 movie A League of Their Own when in an iconic scene DeLisa Chinn-Tyler throws a ball to Geena Davis.

 In 1999, Johnson was a guest of the Clintons at the White House.
 She has also been recognized in the Negro Leagues Baseball Museum in Kansas City.
 In 2001, the South Carolina Department of Education honored Johnson in its African-American History Month calendar alongside Merl Code, Tom Feelings, Sanco Rembert, Bill Pinkney, and other notable black South Carolinians.

 On June 5, 2008, Johnson and other players from the Negro league era were drafted by major league franchises prior to the 2008 MLB draft; Johnson was selected by the Washington Nationals.
 On October 3, 2009, Johnson spoke at Baseball Americana 2009, organized by the Library of Congress, in the company of Larry Dierker, Ernie Banks, and other figures from baseball's history.
 In 2015, a Little League named for Johnson was formed in Washington.
 Johnson is also featured in the Baseball Hall of Fame in Cooperstown, New York.
 Johnson's hometown of Ridgeway also named a street in her honor.

-A congested intersection of Washington, D.C. streets, known informally as "Dave Thomas Circle" for the Wendy's restaurant formerly located there, is undergoing reconstruction and on completion will be formally named “Mamie ‘Peanut’ Johnson Plaza.”
+A congested intersection of Washington, D.C. streets, known informally as "Dave Thomas Circle" for the Wendy's restaurant formerly located there, was reconstructed.
+The roughly triangular space in the center was opened as Mamie "Peanut" Johnson Plaza in June 2025.